JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/4-functional-programming/type_classes.md

 Type classes and Algebraic data types are essential, but complex aspects of functional programming and an explanation above can give you only a blurry understanding of them.
 If you are interested to learn more - we recommend you to read [this series of articles](https://jrsinclair.com/articles/2019/what-i-wish-someone-had-explained-about-functional-programming/)

 Also, you are ready to learn about another technique for handling side effects that we mentioned in the beginning.
 It's the `Effect` functor!
 In simple terms, it's an ADT for eventually computed values.
-It's the `Effect` functor!
-In simple terms, it's an ADT for eventually computed values.

 Try in on sandbox: [Listing 4.3.1 - Effect ADT](https://codesandbox.io/s/effect-functor-kcriyr?file=/src/index.ts)